vianpl/linux/Documentation/virt/kvm/api.rst

 			__u64 flags;
 			__u64 gpa;
 			__u64 size;
+                        __u8 insn_len;
 		} memory_fault;

 KVM_EXIT_MEMORY_FAULT indicates the vCPU has encountered a memory fault that could not be resolved by KVM.
 The 'gpa' and 'size' (in bytes) describe the guest physical address range [gpa, gpa + size) of the fault.
+The 'insn_len' field describes the size (in bytes) of the instruction that caused the fault.
+It is only available if the underlying HW exposes that information on guest exit, otherwise it's set to 0.
 The 'flags' field describes properties of the faulting access that are likely pertinent:

  - KVM_MEMORY_EXIT_FLAG_PRIVATE - When set, indicates the memory fault occurred